Dagic-zewdu/portifolio/README.md

 My goal here is to master all of the tools and best practices learned in previous microverse exercise like github flow and linters.

+## Online version

+-You can find the live demo on https://dagic-zewdu.github.io/portifolio/
 ## Built With

 - Lighthouse (An open-source, automated tool for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, SEO and more).